• Skip to primary navigation

 How to tell if gammon is cooked?

-To see if you gammon is cooked, put a knife in to the thickest part and pull it out to see if it is tender.
+To see if you gammon is cooked, put a knife into the thickest part and pull it out to see if it is tender.
 If it is hard to pull out, and still feels fleshy and springy, then it isn't cooked and it will need to go back on for 30 minutes more.
 The best way to tell if gammon is cooked is to use a meat thermometer.
-Ham should be 62°C (145°F) when inserted in to the thickest part.
+Ham should be 62°C (145°F) when inserted into the thickest part.

 What should I do with the leftover liquid in the slow cooker?